 Create and edit Obsidian Bases (.base files) with views, filters, formulas, and summaries.
 Use when working with .base files, creating database-like views of notes, or when the user mentions Bases, table views, card views, filters, or formulas in Obsidian.

 Base files use the .base extension and contain valid YAML.
-They can also be embedded in Markdown code blocks.

 # Global filters apply to ALL views in the base